Bebe Bettencourt

-Bebe Bettencourt (/ˈbiːbiː/; stylised as BeBe; born 2 February 1996) is an Australian actress, known for playing Hedwig in the streaming service Stan's Australian TV series Eden (2021) and Eleanor "Ellie" Deacon in the film The Dry (2020).
+Bebe Orleans Bettencourt (/ˈbiːbiː/; stylised as BeBe; born 2 February 1996) is an Australian actress, known for playing Hedwig in the streaming service Stan's Australian TV series Eden (2021) and Eleanor "Ellie" Deacon in the film The Dry (2020).

 Early life

 Bettencourt was born in 1996 in Sydney, Australia, the daughter of Portuguese-American guitarist Nuno Bettencourt and Australian singer Suze DeMarchi.
-She lived in Boston and Los Angeles as a child, before returning to Sydney.
-Currently she splits her time between LA and Sydney.
+She lived in Boston and Los Angeles as a child before returning to Sydney.
+She splits her time between LA and Sydney.